E-Sid/scripts/README.md

 Type `perl` followed by the file name eg `perl bmi.pl`.
 Perl almost alway comes pre-bundled in GNU/Linux distros & MacOS, to download the latest update it could be done via the distro's update command or else from [Perl website](https://www.perl.org/get.html).
 For MS-Windows, Perl is freely downloadable from [Strawberry Perl](https://strawberryperl.com/) & [Active Perl](https://www.activestate.com/products/perl/)

 ### Perl Scripts
-- `ace.pl`: calculates The Addenbrooke's Cognitive Examination - III (ACE-III) score, with ACE to MMSE converter.
+-`ace.pl`: calculates The Addenbrooke's Cognitive Examination - III (ACE-III) score, with ACE to MMSE converter.
--`ace.pl`: calculates The Addenbrooke's Cognitive Examination - Revised (ACE-R) score -`avpu2gcs.pl` converts from AVPU score to GCS score
-- `bmi.pl` calculates the BMI
+-`ace.pl`: calculates The Addenbrooke's Cognitive Examination - Revised (ACE-R) score -`avpu2gcs.pl` converts from AVPU score to GCS score -`bmi.pl` calculates the BMI
-- `cardiac-outut.pl` calculates the cardiac output
-- `cdr.pl` calculates the clinical dementia rating scale
-- `cdr-ftld.pl` calculates Clinical Dementia Rating, Clinical Dementia Rating + National Alzheimer's Disease Coordinating Centre (NACC) Frontotemporal Lobar Degeneration (CDR-FTLD)
+-`cardiac-outut.pl` calculates the cardiac output -`cdr.pl` calculates the clinical dementia rating scale -`cdr-ftld.pl` calculates Clinical Dementia Rating, Clinical Dementia Rating + National Alzheimer's Disease Coordinating Centre (NACC) Frontotemporal Lobar Degeneration (CDR-FTLD)
-- `ect-age.pl` is an ECT Age-based and Dose calculator
-- `ect-charge.pl is an` ECT charge & titration calculator
-- `ect-formulae.pl`: is ECT dosing formulae and equations' calculator
-- `hip-waist.pl` is a Hip-Waiste Ratio calculator
-- `kg2lb.pl` refer to Kilograms to pounds converter.
+-`ect-age.pl` is an ECT Age-based and Dose calculator -`ect-charge.pl is an` ECT charge & titration calculator -`ect-formulae.pl`: is ECT dosing formulae and equations' calculator -`hip-waist.pl` is a Hip-Waiste Ratio calculator -`kg2lb.pl` refer to Kilograms to pounds converter.
-- `kg2st.pl`: kilogram to stone converter.
+-`kg2st.pl`: kilogram to stone converter.
-- `lb2kg.pl` Pounds to kilograms converter.
+-`lb2kg.pl` Pounds to kilograms converter.
-- `map.pl` refers to mean arterial blood pressure calculator
-- `mace.pl` refers to Mini-Addenbrooke's Cognitive Examination (M-ACE)
-- `mhgap-dementia.pl` is Dementia algorithm from the [WHO mhGAP](https://www.who.int/publications/i/item/9789241549790) version 2.0 website
+-`map.pl` refers to mean arterial blood pressure calculator -`mace.pl` refers to Mini-Addenbrooke's Cognitive Examination (M-ACE) -`mhgap-dementia.pl` is Dementia algorithm from the [WHO mhGAP](https://www.who.int/publications/i/item/9789241549790) version 2.0 website
-- `mhr.pl` refers to Maximum Heart Rate Calculator
-- `moca-5-min.pl`refers to Montreal Cognitive Assessment 5-minute protocol
-- `moca-mis.pl`: refers to Montreal Cognitive Examination (MocA) Memory Score Index (MIS)
-- `neutralise.pl`: is a rough helper to make reports more gender neutral.
+-`mhr.pl` refers to Maximum Heart Rate Calculator -`mmse.pl`: Mini-Mental State Examination Calculator (MMSE) -`moca-5-min.pl`refers to Montreal Cognitive Assessment 5-minute protocol -`moca-mis.pl`: refers to Montreal Cognitive Examination (MocA) Memory Score Index (MIS) -`neutralise.pl`: is a rough helper to make reports more gender neutral.
 It is by no means complete.
 To work this file type `perl -pi -w neutralise.pl filename.txt`
-- `qtc.pl` calculates QTc interval via Bazett, Fridericia, Hodges (different calculations), Framingham, Rautaharju, & Dmitrienko
+-`qtc.pl` calculates QTc interval via Bazett, Fridericia, Hodges (different calculations), Framingham, Rautaharju, & Dmitrienko
-- `rtms.pl` refers to rTMS dose calculator.
+-`rtms.pl` refers to rTMS dose calculator.
-- `st2kg.pl` refers to stone to kilogram converter.
+-`st2kg.pl` refers to stone to kilogram converter.
-- `thr.pl` refers to Target Heart Rate
+-`thr.pl` refers to Target Heart Rate

 ## Instruction for sed Script
 This is a stream editor (sed) converter to make letters and reports more gender neutral.
 To make this script work please, use the following commands:
 - `chmod +x `neutralise.sed`
 - `sed -i -f neutralise.sed file.txt`
  The script will go through each of the words that could be changed to convert them to a more neutral alternative or synonym.

 - **Limitations**: object pronoun & possessive adjective are the same for singular feminine (her).
 If the text has her it should be cross revised manually.
 A bang will appear next to the word to alert the reviewer.
 For a singular third person male the possessive adjective and the possessive pronoun are the same.
 A bang will appear to alert the reviewer to check the text.
 This project is far from complete.